alaksana96/darknet/README.md

 TLDR; The weights are lost in the depths of the EEE network oceans.

 I've left this repository up as a GUIDE to train the network.
 Its not too hard, and didnt take too long, about 24 hours on a 4GB GTX 1050Ti

-# Darknet CrowdHuman

-As part of my Final Year Project, I have trained the Yolo object detector on the Crowdhuman dataset.
-The goal was to be able to achieve fast detections on people and faces in crowds.

 ## Darknet